douxiaotian/CU-BDA_Lab01/README.md

 The data analysis includes using collection of social media post before and after censorship is conducted.
 The collection of social media text data includes weibo(Chinese twitter) and self-build websites.

-a picture show how the oberservational result look like.
+a picture show how the oberservational result looks like.